erezBk/slim-rpc/readme.md

 - no brainer minimal function that wraps express routes
 - writing simple input-output functions instead of routes
 - all requests are POST under the hood like graphql
-- generating  type safe RPC client lib with a single command
+- generating type safe domain driven RPC client lib with a single command
+- each RPC function returns a function that can be used to call the RPC function use case : for pre fetching data and then using some template engine to send back html

 ## setting call Context
 ```ts